seed-run/homepage/_docs/adding-a-cdk-app.md

 title: Adding a CDK App
 ---

-Seed supports deploying AWS CDK apps with SST. [**SST** or Serverless Stack Toolkit](https://github.com/serverless-stack/serverless-stack) makes it possible to deploy CDK apps alongside your Serverless Framework services.
-It allows you to deploy your CDK app to multiple stages, region, or AWS accounts.
-Just like you would for your Serverless services.
+Seed supports deploying AWS CDK apps with [Serverless Stack Framework (SST)](https://github.com/serverless-stack/serverless-stack).
+SST makes it easy to build serverless apps by using CDK constructs to define your infrastructure.
+And you can use it alongside your Serverless Framework services.

-### Advantages of using CDK with SST
+### Advantages of CDK and SST on Seed

-Aside from allowing you to use CDK alongside your Serverless Framework services, SST has a couple of other key advantages.
-SST on Seed is:

 1. The fastest way to deploy CDK apps